maelle/simplymaelle/content/post/2017-07-22-chaimagic.md

 ---
-layout: post
+title: What's in our internal chaimagic package at work
-title: "What's in our internal chaimagic package at work"
+slug: content/post/2017-07-22-chaimagic
-comments: true
+comments: yes
 ---